scalar-labs/scalardb-samples/spring-data-microservice-transaction-sample/README.md

 }
 ```

-And, Order Service calls the `payment` gRPC endpoint of Customer Service along with the transaction ID (the code is [here](order-service/src/main/java/sample/order/OrderService.java#L131)).
+And, the Order Service calls the `payment` gRPC endpoint of the Customer Service along with the transaction ID (the code is [here](order-service/src/main/java/sample/order/OrderService.java#L131)).

 This endpoint first joins the transaction with [join()](customer-service/src/main/java/sample/customer/CustomerService.java#L183):